-Many attempts have been made to perform parametric interaction selection.
-The parametric two-way interaction model essentially assumes that $m_j(X_j) = \beta_j X_j$ and $m{jk}(X_j, X_K) = \beta{jk} X_j X_k$ in the above nonparametric two-way interaction model (1.1), and is also called a quadratic regression model.
-Zhao, Rocha, and Yu (2009) proposed a composite absolute penalties family, and demonstrated that their method can perform parametric interaction selection for the parametric two-way interaction model.
-Yuan,

-Joseph, and Zou (2009) proposed a structured variable selection and estimation procedure for the parametric two-way interaction model.
-Choi, Li, and Zhu (2010) proposed a parametric interaction selection method under a strong heredity assumption.
-Here, strong heredity requires $j \in \mathcal{M}$ and $k \in \mathcal{M}$ , as long as $(j, k) \in \mathcal{I}$ .
-In comparison, weak heredity requires $j \in \mathcal{M}$ or $k \in \mathcal{M}$ , or both, if $(j, k) \in \mathcal{I}$ .
-Bien, Taylor, and Tibshirani (2013) proposed a lasso for hierarchical interactions.
-Hao and Zhang (2014) and Niu, Hao, and Zhang (2018) studied interaction screening.
-Hao, Feng, and Zhang (2018) proposed a new regularization method, called the regularization algorithm under marginality principle (RAMP), to perform parametric interaction selection.
-Other related methods include those of Kong et al. (2017) and Wang, Jiang, and Zhu (2020), among many others.
+In the literature, there are many attempts to perform parametric interaction selection.
+Parametric two-way interaction model essentially assumes further $m_j(X_j) = \beta_j X_j$ and $m{jk}(X_j, X_K) = \beta{jk} X_j X_k$ in the above nonparametric two-way interaction model model (1.1).
+This parametric two-way interaction model is also called quadratic regression model.
+Zhao et al. (2009) proposed a composite absolute penalties family and demonsrated that their method can perform parametric interaction selection for the parametric two-way interaction model.
+Yuan et al. (2009) proposed a structured variable selection and estimation procedure for the parametric two-way interaction model.
+Choi et al. (2010) propose a parametric interaction selection method under strong heredity assumption.
+Here strong heredity requires $j \in \mathcal{M}$ and $k \in \mathcal{M}$ as long as $(j,k) \in \mathcal{I}$.
+In comparison, weak heredity requires $j \in \mathcal{M}$ or $k \in \mathcal{M}$ or both if $(j,k) \in \mathcal{I}$.
+Bien et al. (2013) proposed a lasso for hierarchical interactions.
+Hao and Zhang (2014) and Niu et al. (2018) studied interaction screening.
+Hao et al. (2018) proposed a new regularization method, regularization algorithm under marginality principle (RAMP), to perform parametric interaction selection.
+Other related methods include Kong et al. (2017) and Wang et al. (2020) among many others.

 Our focus is on nonparametric interaction selection.
-Lin and Zhang (2006) proposed a component selection and smoothing operator based on a smoothing spline ANOVA that can be used to fit the above nonparametric two-way interaction model and perform interaction selection.
-Radchenko and James (2010) proposed a method, called variable selection using adaptive nonlinear interaction structures in high dimension (VANISH), for model (1.1).
-Their method represents each main effect and interaction effect term using a preselected set of univariate and bivariate orthonormal basis functions, respectively.
-In particular, the bivariate orthonormal basis function is chosen as the tensor product of the univariate basis functions in their implementation.
-This leads to some challenges in approximating the complex interaction effect component function.
+Lin and Zhang (2006) proposed a component selection and smoothing operator based on smoothing spline ANOVA and can be used to fit the above nonparametric two-way interaction model and perform interaction selection.
+Radchenko and James (2010) proposed a method, variable selection using adaptive non-linear interaction structures in high dimension (VANISH), for model (1.1).
+Radchenko and James (2010)'s method represents each main effect and interaction effect term using a preselected set of univariate and bivariate, respectively, orthonormal basis functions.
+In particular, the bivariate orthonormal basis functions is chosen to be the tensor products of the univariate basis functions in their implementation.
+This leads to some challenges in approximating complex interaction effect component function.

-In this paper, we propose a new nonparametric interaction selection method in a framework coupling backfitting with local constant smoothing.
-The essential idea is that if an infinity smoothing bandwidth is used in the local constant smoothing for each main effect or interaction effect component function, the corresponding component function estimate will be a constant function, implying that it is unimportant for the prediction of the response variable.
-Because we are backfitting local constant smoothing, our method is much more flexible in fitting any complex interaction component function.
-Furthermore, it can overcome the aforementioned limitation of using tensor products of univariate basis functions to approximate bivariate interaction component functions.
-In addition, our algorithm does not need the strong or the weak heredity assumption.
-However, it is possible to incorporate strong or weak heredity if such information is available, as discussed at the end of the paper.
+In this paper we propose a new nonparametric interaction selection method in the framework of coupling backfitting with local constant smoothing.
+The essential idea is that if an infinity smoothing bandwidth is used in the local constant smoothing for each main effect or interaction effect component function, the corresponding component function estimate will be a constant function implying that it is unimportant for the prediction of the response variable.
+Since we are backfitting local constant smoothing, our method is much more flexible in fitting any complex interaction component function and can overcome the aforementioned limitation of using tensor products of univariate basis functions to approximate bivariate interaction component functions.
+In addition, our algorithm does not need strong or weak heredity assumption.
+Yet it is possible to incorporate strong or weak heredity if such an information is available as discussed as the end of the paper.

-For nonparametric variable selection, Wu and Stefanski (2015) studied the additive model without interaction, and proposed a structure recovery scheme toward polynomial modeling.
-Their method is capable of identifying unimportant predictors, linear predictors, quadratic predictors, and so on.
-White, Stefanski, and Wu (2017) proposed a variable selection method for the fully nonparametric model
+For nonparametric variable selection, Wu and Stefanski (2015) studied the additive model without interaction and proposed a structure recovery scheme towards polynomial modeling.
+It is capable of identifying unimportant predictors, linear predictors, quadratic predictors, etc. White et al. (2017) proposed a variable selection method for the fully nonparametric model